gilesvangruisen/Swift-YouTube-Player/README.md

-# SwiftyYouTube
+# Swift YouTube Player

-Embed and control YouTube videos in your iOS applications!
+Swift library for embedding and controlling YouTube videos in your iOS applications!

 ## VideoPlayerView